Emc1518/Amazon_Vine_Analysis/README.md

 ## Summary

 Based on the results of the Vine program data analysis it can be concluded that there is a postivity bias in the reviews because there were 40,471 unpaid reviews that accounted for 38.7% of 5-star reviews where only 94 paid reviews accounted for 51.06% of 5-star reviews.
-An analysis that can confirm this bias is the use the verified purchase data to determine which reviewers actually made purchases.
+An analysis that can confirm this bias is to use the verified purchase data to determine which reviewers actually made purchases.